Security proofs for practical QKD: variations, techniques, gaps, and limitations: Families of security proofs

 For security proofs that are instead based on {\Renyi} entropies, one can use~\cite[Lemma~B.5]{dupuis_entropy_2020} to relate the {\Renyi} entropies of the states with and without conditioning on accepting.
 That lemma is slightly easier to use in that it applies to the normalized conditional state, rather than the subnormalized one; however, the lower bound it gives has an explicit dependence on the accept probability, as briefly noted in \cref{subsubsec:probdependentbounds}. \end{remark}

 For variable-length protocols, a proof approach was developed in Ref.~\cite{tupkary_security_2024}, though it specifically required using the {Leftover Hashing Lemma} based on {\Renyi} entropy rather than smooth min-entropy.
 Informally, the idea was to use the IID assumption to construct a statistical estimator that can be computed from the \emph{observed} frequency distribution in the protocol, and that lower-bounds the final {\Renyi} entropy with high probability.
 This statistical estimator is then used to choose the length of the final key, in such a way that it can be shown to satisfy the variable-length security definition.

-However, we defer a detailed description to Ref.~\cite{tupkary_security_2024}.
+\paragraph*{Decoy-state methods:} Recall from \cref{subsec:decoy_general} that decoy-state methods aim to bound Eve's influence on single-photon signals.
+Within the postselection technique, this analysis is performed \textit{after} the reduction to the IID regime.
+Thus, we can define Eve's single-round (IID) attack channel\footnote{This can be equivalently described in terms of the (IID) state shared by Alice and Bob after Eve's attack, by making use of the source-replacement scheme as described in \cref{sec:SRS}.
+For pedagogical clarity, we describe the more physically motivated picture that explicitly makes reference to Eve's attack channel $\Phi$.} $\Phi$, acting on Alice's prepared states $\{\rho_{i}^{\mu_k}\}_{i,{\mu}_k}$, Here, the superscript $\mu_k$ denotes Alice's intensity choice, and the subscript $i$ represents the specific encoding (e.g., the bit value and basis choice) prepared by Alice.

+The decoy-state protocol thus constrains Eve's attack channel $\Phi$ to satisfy\footnote{Strictly speaking, this relationship is an equality only in the asymptotic limit.
+Due to finite-size effects, the observed frequencies $\gamma_{j\vert i,\mu_k}$ only approximate the underlying probabilities $p(j\vert i,\mu_k)$.
+In a rigorous security proof, this approximation is quantified using IID concentration inequalities, which define a valid confidence interval around the observed statistics.}

+where $\Gamma_j$ is Bob's POVM element corresponding to outcome $j$, and $\gamma_{j\vert i,\mu_k}$ is the empirical frequency of observing Bob’s outcome $j$ among the subset of rounds in which Alice chose encoding $i$ and intensity choice $\mu_k$.

+As discussed in \cref{subsec:decoy_general}, there are two ways to integrate these constraints with the rest of the security analysis.
+In the first approach, the constraints can be added directly to the convex optimization problem used to calculate the secret key rate.
+This approach is adopted in \cite{kamin_finite-size_2024,kamin2025renyisecurityframeworkcoherent} within the context of EAT-based proofs (see \cref{subsec:EAT} for more details).
+Alternately, the analysis can be performed in a modular two step fashion.

+First, the objective function for the secret key rate is decomposed into components corresponding to specific photon-number emissions $m$.
+For instance, if the joint state $\rho_{AE}$ is block diagonal in $E$ and we write $ \rho_{AE} = \bigoplus_{m=0}^{\infty} p_m \rho^{(m)}_{AE}$, then the conditional von Neumann entropy decomposes as

+This allows us to minimize the conditional von Neumann entropy of each photon number separately, since Eve can be assumed to know the photon number of Alice's pulse without loss of generality.
+Since multi-photon emissions ($m>1$) are assumed to be vulnerable to PNS attacks, their contribution to the key rate is typically lower-bounded by zero.
+Consequently, the single-round key rate optimization problem collapses to a specific sub-problem that only depends on the single-photon state\footnote{For the tightest key rates, a separate sub-problem corresponding to the vacuum emission is also considered.
+This process as well as including higher photon-number terms follows similarly to that of the single-photon analysis.}.